pivotal/docs-tap/scst-scan/scan-types.hbs.md

                  name: source-scanner-template
    ```

-   For more information about ytt overlays, see the
+   For information about ytt overlays, see the
    [Carvel documentation](https://carvel.dev/ytt/docs/v0.43.0/ytt-overlays/).

-2. Apply the `Secret` to your cluster by running:
+2. Apply the `Secret` to your cluster:

    ```console
    kubectl apply -f secret.yml